 Thursday, Sept.
 7: Morning Educational Sessions

 Where is the industry headed?
 In an increasingly crowded and competitive market, where can breweries succeed, differentiate and grow?
-Join the editor of Beer Marketer's Insight for a look into the data and trends that will impact your capcity planning and business development in the years ahead.
-This session is one of the most critical for your team - from management to sales - to attend at the 2017 Summit.
+Join the editor of Beer Marketer's INSIGHTS for a look into the data and trends that will impact your capacity planning and business development in the years ahead.
+This session is one of the most critical for your full team - from management to sales - to attend at the 2017 Summit.

 How will the legalization of cannabis in California impact you and your brewery?
 Will ownership in a beer manufacturers license preclude ownership in any of the many cannabis licenses?
 Will cannabis be a part of the beer distribution network?
 Learn from the source how the regulatory agency for marijuana plans to address the nexus between beer and cannabis and what you can do to prepare for the potential issues that may come into play with the legalization of adult use and sales beginning January 1.

 After working in the craft brewing industry for 5-20 years, three industry members are taking on a new adventure: starting their own brewery.
 Learn from three very different start-up models how they established business plans, planned locations and mapped out their path to starting a brewery.